 It is obvious that Invisible Identity relies quite a bit on data collection mechanics – whether it be attribute, environmental, biometric or behavioral data.
 And it generates a bunch of data as well, what Stephen Wilson calls synthetic personal data.
-While the privacy wonk in me squirms uncomfortably when exploring this topic, the pragmatist in me understands that in this age of customer analytics, targeted marketing, and increased sensitivity to fraud and insider threats, this sort of monitoring and data collection is here to stay.
+While the privacy wonk in me squirms uncomfortably when exploring this topic, the pragmatist in me understands that in this age of ecommerce analytics, customer analytics, targeted marketing, and increased sensitivity to fraud and insider threats, this sort of monitoring and data collection is here to stay.
 Using data-driven marketing solutions like those from Epsilon can help businesses reach out to their existing and potential customers more effectively.
 So the real question is, how can we give people the plums they want without asking them to sacrifice their freedom?

 It is my opinion that there are 3 things that really need to happen in order for Invisible Identity to balance security and usability with privacy needs.